serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 With Serverless comes the following:
 1. No server management (no need to manage any form of machine)
 2. Pay-per-execution (never pay for idle)
+3. Auto-Scale (scale based on demand)
-3. Authentication and authorization at scale
+4. Authentication and authorization at scale
-4. Function as a unit of application logic
+5. Function as a unit of application logic

 ## What makes Serverless and GraphQL such a great fit?

 When moving to GraphQL, you suddenly rely on one HTTP endpoint to connect your clients to your backend services.
 Once you do decide to do that, you want this one HTTP endpoint to be: reliable, fast, auto-scaling, and have a small attack vector regarding security.

-*All* these properties are fulfilled by a single AWS Lambda function in combination with API Gateway.
+*All* these properties are fulfilled by a single AWS Lambda function in combination with an API Gateway.
 It’s just a great fit!

 **Note:** Check out [Jared Short's Serverless + GraphQL post](https://www.trek10.com/blog/a-look-at-serverless-graphql/) to get an even better understanding of this relationship 😎